Gregory-hub/Gregory-hub/README.md

 - Currently working as a software engineer
 - Interested in game development
-- Participating in a game development project as a programmer (making a game with a team)
+- Participating in a gamedev educational project (making a game with a team)
 - Living and working in Saint Petersburg, Russia

 ## Skills overview (with skill levels)